globalise-huygens/pagexml-region-visualizer/README.md

 * **Region Labels:** Displays the region type, reading order index, and total region count directly on the visualisation.
 * **Single File Processing:** Process a specific XML/JPG pair.
 Allows customisation of the label font size.
 * **Batch Processing:** Process all XML and JPG files.
 Uses multiprocessing for efficiency.
 Allows skipping the generation of overlay images if only the statistics are needed.
-* **Statistics:** Creates a TSV file (`region_counts.tsv`) summarising the count of each region type per file and a TSV file (`oregion_sequences.tsv`) detailing the reading order using layout region names, total region count, and the last region in the sequence for each processed file.
+* **Statistics:** Creates a TSV file (`region_counts.tsv`) summarising the total and count of each region type and a TSV file (`oregion_sequences.tsv`) detailing the reading order using layout region names, total region count, and the last region in the sequence for each processed XML file.

 ## Directory Structure